Frankalexej/COMP2113GroupProject/README.md

 ### Control:
 -use w, s, a, d to move up, down, left, right your cursor respectively.
 -press "e" to confirm.
 It is used to choose occupiers, destinations.
 -press esc to quit game.
 -press q to step backwards????

 ### Terrain:
 There will be three types of terrains.
 -Land(`地`): normal area that can be occupied with troops or factories.
 Each land has its peoductivity level.
--Sea(`海`): forbidden area.
+-Sea(`海`): forbidden area, which means it is ineffective to choose its as destination.
+Nothing can access this area.
 -Hill(`山`): forbidden area.
--Note: forbiiden area means it is ineffective to choose its as destination.
-Nothing can access this area.

 ### Building:
 -Factory(`厰`) is build with an engineer with 1000 money.
 It has the function of gernerating troops.
 Factories have an attack point of 1 and life point of 20.
 -Capital(`都`）is the heart of one country(one player).
 It also has the function of gernerating troops.
 Capitals have an attack point of 1 and life point of 20.
 More importantly, Once the capital is occupied by this enermy（the other player), you lose.

--Note: Players can choose to generate new troops in one building's neighbouring area: 3* 3 grids whose center is the building.
+-Gernerating new troops: Players can choose to generate new troops in one building's neighbouring area: 3* 3 grids whose center is the building.
 -Attack point: the hurt level it can cause to its attacher in each winning round.
 -Life: How many losing round it can bear before its destroy. e.g. Life point is 20.
 If it is beaten for twenty rounds, it dies.